Ahmed-Hafez/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-This repo. is just for gaining experience with algo. and DS by (C#, Java, Python, C++) languages
+This repo. is just for gaining experience with algo. and DS by a variety of languages